-Read me first.
+Read me first book.
 This book contains instructions to help you unpack, set up, and start using your computer.

-IBM Statement of Limited Warranty, IBM Program License Agreement, and Limited Warranty for Programs.
-This booklet contains information about the use of your computer and the software that came with it.
-It also has information about the terms and conditions of the limited warranty.
+IBM Statement of Limited Warranty, IBM Program License Agreement, and Limited Warranty for Programs booklet.
+This booklet outlines legal restrictions on the use of your computer and the software that came with it.
+It also identifies the terms and conditions of the limited warranty.

-HelpWare.
-This book contains information about:
+HelpWare book.
+This book contains information about the following topics: